 Study site inclusion process

 Potential study sites will be recruited in two ways.
 Study sites will be recruited prospectively to be included in all study components.
 These sites will be approached through the Liverpool Community Health Trust (LCHT).
 We will approach care homes after discussion with LCHT so that those approached are representative of the care homes in the sampling frame (e.g. in size and complexity).
 Study sites will also be recruited reactively.
 Potential study sites within the sampling frame will report to the Public Health England Health Protection Team that they are experiencing an outbreak of gastroenteritis (as required by The Health and Social Care Act 2008).
 If this reported outbreak meets the study definition, PHE will inform the study team who will contact the study site to ask them to participate.
 Two members of the study team are substantive employees of PHE; their job roles entail surveillance of infectious disease outbreaks and they will therefore be informed of relevant outbreaks.
 Potential study sites which are reactively recruited will be asked to participate in the study components B, D, F and G. Studies recruited both prospectively and reactively will have background information collected on the type of residents, structure, capacity and staffing at the care home.

+Study sample size

+Data from Public Health England surveillance of gastrointestinal illness in care homes in Cheshire and Merseyside indicate that the median number of residents is 32 and the median number of staff is 35.
+Based on these estimates, it would be expected that there are an average of 67 participants per study site.
+The study will aim to recruit four study sites prospectively.
+It is therefore expected that approximately 268 participants will be included in all components of the study.

 Enhanced surveillance system (Component A)